-- (1) Poker tournaments may be conducted by retail licensees as a single event or a series of events culminating with an overall winner.
+- (1) Poker tournaments may be conducted by retail licensees.
 At such tournament, any of the poker games authorized by regulation 47.1-1003 may be played.
-A tournament must conclude no later than four months following the first day of tournament play. - (2) A tournament which will produce adjusted gross proceeds may be conducted by only one licensee; no two or more licensees may jointly conduct such a single tournament. - (a) Two or more licensees may jointly conduct a tournament in which all monies collected will be returned to the participants as prizes and will not result in taxable adjusted gross proceeds. - (b) If one tournament is conducted by two or more licensees, one of the licensees shall be designated as being responsible for the tournament, and shall alone have the duty to ensure proper payment of prizes and for the proper award of all prizes at the tournament's conclusion.
+A tournament must conclude no later than four months following the first day of tournament play. - (2) A tournament which will produce adjusted gross proceeds may be conducted by only one licensee; no two or more licensees may jointly conduct such a single tournament. - (a) Two or more licensees may jointly conduct a tournament in which the value of all entry fees and buy-ins will be returned to the participants as prizes and will not result in taxable adjusted gross proceeds. - (b) If one tournament is conducted by two or more licensees, one of the licensees shall be designated as being responsible for the tournament, and shall alone have the duty to ensure proper payment of prizes and for the proper award of all prizes at the tournament's conclusion.
 This licensee shall also be responsible for completion and maintenance of all tournament accounting records which pertain the tournament as a whole. - (c) Licensees participating in a tournament shall ensure that no player is entered in the tournament more than once at any given time during the tournament.
 However, if permitted by the tournament rules, after a player has been eliminated from the tournament, the player may be allowed to re-enter the tournament as a new and separate entry.
-Any player found to have two or more concurrent, active entries in a tournament shall be disqualified from tournament play and shall not be eligible to receive any tournament prize.
-(47.1-1050 temp.
+Any player found to have two or more concurrent, active entries in a tournament shall be disqualified from tournament play and shall not be eligible to receive any tournament prize .(47.1-1050 temp.
 5/13/93, perm.
 6/30/93) (47.1-1050 perm.
 3/31/96) (47.1-1050 temp.
 4/19/96 perm.
 September 30, 1996; amended 12/30/04)